APR Vs. APY: What’s The Difference And How Do They Affect Your Mortgage?

-Financial institutions like banks usually use APY for investment products.
-This can include CDs and a high yield savings account.
+Some institutions like banks usually use APY for financial products.
+This can include high yield savings accounts, IRA CDs or money market accounts.
 The high APY rate can look better to customers and draw them in.
 However, you want to make sure that you know exactly how the institution is getting that rate so you can choose wisely.

 Find out how often the money is compounded.
-The more frequently interest is adding to the balance, the more money you will be making.
+The more frequently interest is added to the balance, the more money you’ll be making.

 The Bottom Line: Make Informed Mortgage Choices